African and African American Studies (AAS)

 3, 3/0

-Prerequisites: CRJ 101 and senior level status.
+Prerequisites: CRJ 101, CRJ 303 and senior level status or instructor permission.
 The current state of race relations in society and the criminal justice system; the historical experiences of different racial and ethnic groups in the United States and their relation to law and the criminal justice system as victims, offenders, and officials in criminal justice institutions.
 Offered every semester.

 Equivalent Course: CRJ 425